Abhidyum/medical_ai_RAG/README.md

     ```

 2. **Ask a question**:
-    Enter your medical question in the input field and press enter or press the "Ask" button.
+    Enter your medical question in the input field and press enter or press the send button.

     Example:
     ```